-Lattice is a mathematical phenomenon.
-In chemistry, we can see different types of ionic and covalent lattices.
-Latice can be defined as a solid that has a three- dimensional ordered arrangement of basic units.
-The basic unit can be an atom, molecule or an ion.
-Lattices are crystalline structures with these repeated basic units.
-When ions joined with ionic bonds, they form ionic crystals.
-For example, sodium chloride can be taken.
-Sodium is a group 1 metal, thus forms a +1 charged cation.
+Furthermore, if this network contains ions joined with ionic bonds, we call them as ionic crystals.
+For example, sodium chloride is an ionic lattice.
+Sodium is a group 1 metal, thus forms a +1 charged cation as its most stable cation.
 Chlorine is a nonmetal and has the ability to form a -1 charged anion.
-In the lattice, each sodium ion is surrounded by six chloride ions, and each chloride ion is surrounded by six sodium ions.
-Due to all the attractions between ions, the lattice structure is more stable.
+In the lattice, six chloride ions surround each sodium ion and vice versa.
+Due to all the electrostatic attractions between ions, the lattice structure is highly stable.
 The number of ions present in the lattice varies with the size of it.
-Lattice energy or enthalpy of lattice is the measure of the strength of the ionic bonds in the lattice.
+Lattice energy or enthalpy of the lattice is the measure of the strength of the ionic bonds in the lattice.
 Normally lattice enthalpy is exothermic.

-Diamond and quartz are two examples for three dimensional covalent lattices.
-Diamond is composed of only carbon atoms, and each carbon atom is covalently bonded to four other carbon atoms to form the lattice structure.
+Diamond and quartz are two examples of three-dimensional covalent lattices.
+Diamond is consisting of only carbon atoms, and each carbon atom covalently binds to four other carbon atoms to form the lattice structure.
 So each carbon atom has the tetrahedral arrangement.
-Diamond has gained high stability by forming a structure like this.
-(Diamond is known to be one of the strongest minerals.)
-Quartz or silicon dioxide also has covalent bonds, but they are between silicon and oxygen atoms (lattice of different atoms).
+Diamond has high stability due to this structure.
+(Diamond is one of the strongest minerals on Earth.)
+Quartz or silicon dioxide also has covalent bonds, but these bonds exist between silicon and oxygen atoms (lattice of different atoms).
 Both of these covalent lattices have a very high melting point, and they cannot conduct electricity.

 What is the Difference Between Molecule and Lattice?